The law refers to any proposal to sell, transfer or contract out work as 'restructuring' and has developed some specific requirements.

 These clauses don’t apply in instances of the sale or transfer of shares in a company or when the employer is bankrupt, in receivership or in liquidation.

-Extra rules for vulnerable workers
+Extra rules for specified workers

-Vulnerable workers are considered to be at greater risk of losing their job due to a lack of bargaining power and working in sectors that are often sold, transferred or contracted out.
+These workers are considered to be at greater risk of losing their job due to a lack of bargaining power and working in sectors that are often sold, transferred or contracted out.
 The extra requirements set out a process to follow in situations where an employee's work will be taken over by a different employer.
 The rules give these workers the right to transfer over to the new employer on their existing terms and conditions of employment.

 Protection in special circumstances for specified groups of employees